jlfwong/hvac-sim-app/README.md

 ### The heat pump calculator web app

-The web app uses the above simulation library to calculate utility bills for Canada.
+The web app uses the above simulation library to calculate utility bills for Canada on https://shouldiheatpump.ca/.
 To set up the simulation, we gather weather and utility cost information for Canada, and automatically select an air-sourced heat pump based on the specific situation of the simulated home.

-Weather information is sourced from the [ECMWF ERA5 hourly dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview).
+Weather information was sourced from the [ECMWF ERA5 hourly dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview).

-2023 weather data for the majority of Canada is downloaded as a 2GB binary file, then split into many JSON files (one per 3-letter prefix of a postal code), compressed, and uploaded to S3.
+2023 weather data for the majority of Canada was downloaded as a 2GB binary file, then split into many JSON files (one per 3-letter prefix of a postal code), compressed, and uploaded to S3.
 This allows the web app to use real weather data without needing a server.